Computer Programming 1

 Game Programming is a practical application computer science course.
 Students will be given the opportunity to utilize the skills they have acquired to create computer games.
 These will include guided exercises as well as student-designed projects.
 Because the course is focused more on utilizing existing skills, students will primarily focus on improving their problem-solving, project development, debugging, and documentation.

-Graphics Programming
+AI-Assisted Programming

 Credit: 1/2